 Trained as a Certified Master Food Preserver with the UC Cooperative Extension and the County of Los Angeles, Joseph Shuldiner is also a designer, photographer, writer and cook with a passion for gourmet, plant-based recipes, D.I.Y. cuisine and locally sourced ingredients.

 Shuldiner also established Altadena Farmers’ Market, an alternative, certified farmers’ market, and co-founded Headspace Consulting, which re-envisions public spaces by populating them with creative chefs, food-makers, farmers, artists and visionaries.
-Their current project is a reinvigoration of the 1917 historic landmark, Grand Central Market, in downtown Los Angeles.
+Recent projects include the reinvigoration of the 1917 historic landmark, Grand Central Market, in downtown Los Angeles.